damian-burke/android-dynamic-feature/README.md

 of your newly created service into the `ServiceRegistry`.
 Done.

 If you extended existing `ServiceCapability` interfaces, they will automatically be used.
-If you created new interfaces, you also have to find the right spot in the `app` module to utilize them.
+If you created new interfaces, make sure you initialized them in the `core-feature` module.
+You also have to find the right spot in the `app` module to utilize them.